oshadmon/UCSCAnylogGithubProjects/README.md

 ## Frontend

-1. Inside the Local-CLI directory, cd into the local-cli-frontend directory and run the following command:
+1. Inside the Local-CLI directory, cd into the local-cli-fe-full directory and run the following command:
     ```bash
     npm install
     ```